Erez Katz, CEO and Co-founder of Lucena Research

 It’s exciting to see investment professionals starting to integrate machine-learning and alternative data in a substantial way.
 The market is finally warming up to and accepting what we have been advocating all along.
 In the past year, Lucena was hired by some of the world’s largest data companies and we can’t wait to bring to market new products predicated on these newly formed relationships.

 Let’s face it.
 Leading an emerging technology startup is tough!
-The challenge is exponentially harder when that startup delivers revolutionary solutions for asset managers.
 If you survey CEOs of successful financial solutions companies, you will find a universal consensus of the biggest challenge they had to overcome – skepticism.

-The good news is that once your addressable market starts to trust your motivations and realize your value proposition, things get a lot easier and your business experiences accelerated growth, just like we have.
+The good news is that once your addressable market starts to trust your motivations and realize your value proposition, things get a lot easier and your business experiences accelerated growth.

 A quote from the famous 18th century German philosopher Arthur Schopenhauer sums it beautifully: